“It’s going to be cold tomorrow; wear a scarf.”

-As someone who frequently covers the weather, it’s frustrating to have two different temperatures: the ‘regular’ digit and the ‘feels like’ number.
-Hopefully, I’m not alone.
+As someone who frequently covers the weather, it’s frustrating to have two different temperatures: the “regular” digit and the “feels like” number.

-For example, I’m 5’6” but just because I feel like 6’3” doesn’t actually make me tall, you know?
+For example, I’m 5’6,” but just because I feel like 6’3” doesn’t actually make me tall.

-I liken it to going into a restaurant and saying “I’ll have the house salad but I feel like a burger and fries.”
-You’re still going to get the salad.
+If you go into a restaurant and say, “I’ll have the salad, but I feel like a burger,” — you’re getting the house salad.

-During Canada’s cold months, we have ‘feels like’ and ‘wind chill’ while the warmer seasons bring us ‘humidex values.’
+In Canada, we have ‘feels like,’ ‘wind chill,’ and ‘humidex values.’
 Are weather agencies saying the actual temperature is fake?
 Because personally, I like when my temperature ‘feels like’ the actual temperature.

 If I’m about to shovel my car out of the snow, and it’s -20ºC but ‘feels like’ 10 degrees colder, it’s -30ºC outside.
-Upon shovelling my car out of the snow in mid-February, I’ll complain to my wife, “it’s f**king -30 outside.”
-Not “it’s f**king -20 but it feels like -30 with the wind chill factor.”
+Shovel that car out of the snow on a frigid Saturday morning in February and tell me it’s actually 10 degrees warmer.

-Tell us the weather.
 If it ‘feels like’ negative blah blah blahºC, then that’s the weather.
-Besides, if I have the opportunity to add numbers to measurements, I’m certainly not going to waste it on temperatures.
+Because if I have the opportunity to add numbers to measurements, I’m certainly not going to waste it on temperatures.

-I guess, to whittle everything down — I want less details when it comes to weather.
-I want more than “it’s cold outside” but less than “it’s cold outside, temperatures are expected to dip to -15ºC with a feels like temperature of -24ºC.”
+To whittle everything down — I want fewer details when it comes to weather.
+I want more than “it’s cold outside,” but less than “it’s cold outside, temperatures are expected to dip to -15ºC with a feels like temperature of -24ºC.”

 According to Environment Canada’s Melissa MacDonald, “wind chill is a calculation that uses the wind speed and the temperature to determine a ‘feels like’ temperature.”